daviddesu/plane-club/README.md

 [ ] Allow logs to be made public
 [ ] Show all public logs
 [ ] Comment on public logs
+[ ] Scale down image safety checks as the user proves trustworthy. e,g, 100% for first month, reduced to a % probbaility that   decreases over time, probably to a minumum of 10% of uploads checked?